 But what about a big, hearty soup packed with Tortellini pasta parcels and perfect for an evening when everyone is not getting home at the same time?
 BINGO.

 This Big, Hearty Pasta Soup is the perfect easy, flexible meal for families with a range of appetites and who want to eat at different times, but also delicious and no-fuss for a family meal all dining together.

 Here is how to make this Big Hearty Pasta Soup

 - Make a simple vegetable soup.
 I used chicken stock (of course) but you could equally use vegetable stock to keep it vegetarian.
 I made the soup part earlier in the day to avoid too much last-minute effort.
 There's nothing at all fancy about the soup base but a good stock and some generous seasoning will make a difference.
 I also used tinned, chopped tomatoes with added herbs for a touch of extra flavour.

-- Serve some soup and the tortellini with a drizzle of pesto (loosened with some olive oil), a sprinkling of basil and a generous shaving of Parmesan.
+- Serve some soup and the tortellini with a drizzle of pesto (loosened with some olive oil or reserved pasta water if you have some in the fridge), a sprinkling of basil and a generous shaving of Parmesan.
 Think of this as layering up the flavour just as much as making it look pretty.
 Your soup may end up being big and hearty but a bit ordinary if you pass on this stage.

 I dug a nutty, wholemeal loaf out of the freezer (not forgetting to strike it from the inventory of course (!) - NOTE TO SELF - I must be a wow at parties) to keep the returning hungry swimmers happy and there we had it - 2 bags of chicken stock used, a yummy dinner prepared but still no idea what to do with the 31 egg whites ...
 Any suggestions?Print